manziEric/phonebook/README.md

 ### `test app`

-After this go to the client folder and run the following command
+To run all the tests in this project go to the client folder and run the following command:

 ```
 npm test